 The Transition Pathway Services (TPS) Model Demonstration is 5-year federal grant that the Massachusetts Rehabilitation Commission (MRC) received from the Rehabilitation Services Administration, in the U.S. Department of Education.
-The TPS aims to improve career and academic planning skills so that high school students with disabilities will be successful in achieving competitive integrated employment and post-secondary outcomes upon completion of their secondary education.
-MRC and partners will provide work based learning experiences and a menu of services to students.
-Through a person centered collaborative team based approach, students’ career goals are thoughtfully planned and supported.
+The TPS project aims to improve career and academic planning skills so that high school students with disabilities will be successful in achieving competitive integrated employment and post-secondary outcomes upon completion of their secondary education.
+MRC and partners provide work-based learning experiences and a menu of services to students.
+Through a person-centered collaborative team-based approach, students’ career goals are thoughtfully planned and supported.

 MRC has dedicated TPS counselors in their Roxbury, Lawrence and Springfield offices serving the catchment areas in neighboring towns and cities.
-MRC will develop, implement, and evaluate a coordinated set of services and supports (listed below) provided by community partners, including independent living centers, career centers, pre-employment transition services (Pre-ETS) vendors, and more than a dozen local education agencies (LEAs).
+MRC is implementing and evaluating a coordinated set of services and supports (listed below) provided by community partners, including independent living centers, career centers, pre-employment transition services (Pre-ETS) vendors, and more than a dozen local education agencies (LEAs).

 Participating students have access to the following 10 identified TPS services and supports: